 ENG4541 – Cities and American Life

-Key words – space, place, everyday, public, architecture, city planning, preservation, urbanism, urbanization, modernism, consumerism, suburbanization, gentrification
+Key words – space, place, everyday life, public, architecture, city planning, preservation, urbanism, urbanization, modernism, consumerism, suburbanization, gentrification

 The city is a universal development of civilization, a form of spatial organization combining administrative, economic and political functions.
 But cities and their urban networks are also particular cultural formations that can differ from one to society to the next.
-The central premise of this course is that much can be said about a society in terms of how its cities developed and how they are understood and experienced.
+Clearly much can be said about a society in terms of how its cities developed and how they are understood and experienced.